esplito/coding-notes/css-for-js.dev/module-1-rendering-logic-1.md

 >  ℹ️ You can use negative margins both for **pulling an element outside its parent** AND **pulling an element's sibling closer**!

 **Please note:** Negative margin can affect the position of _all siblings_.
-This is different compared to `transform: translate` which only affects
+This is different compared to `transform: translate` which only affects the element that the style is being applied to.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MDYwNDAzNCwtMTk3NzYyNDE2MywtMT
+eyJoaXN0b3J5IjpbMTkxODAxNTE0OSwtMTk3NzYyNDE2MywtMT
 Q2NjIxMTkwNCw3MjM1ODkxMSw0NjE4MDE0MTksMzA1NDQyNTY2
 LC0yNzQwNDg3MjgsLTE4MDA1NzQzMzYsLTk0MzU0NDU4NCwtMT
 cwOTgxMjk0MCwtMjY1MDAxMDkwXX0=